andyiac/sublime_diary/readme.md

 # Sublime Text 3 plugin for my daily logs

-This is a little plugin which adds some new commands to the Tools menu, that help create and update the markdown/yaml files I use for daily logging.
-Quite possibly only useful for me.
+This is a little ST3 plugin which adds some new commands to the Tools menu that help create and update the markdown/yaml files I use for daily logging.

 ## Installation